 Good garden advice is out there, just beware of the charlatans dishing out advice on the Internet.
 See our blog post, How to Identify an Expert on the Internet for more signs of what you look for when seeking online advice.
-If that ‘expert’ is on Youtube going on about plants and there isn’t a single plant around them you should question that.
-If they are constantly blogging without pictures or visual examples of their OWN gardens or projects – or just filling a pot of soil with a bunch of miniatures and no plants – go find somebody else to learn from because they probably are arm-chair gardeners trying to fill up the page, regurgitating someone else’s info (and often lifting the photos too) just to get the advertising dollars.
+If that ‘expert’ is on Youtube going on about plants and there isn’t a single plant around them, you should question that.
+If they are constantly blogging without pictures or visual examples of their OWN gardens or projects – or just filling a pot of soil with a bunch of miniatures and no plants – go find somebody else to learn from because they probably are armchair gardeners trying to fill up the page, regurgitating someone else’s info (and often lifting the photos too) just to get the advertising dollars.

 Technically, you shouldn’t have to look very hard for the original and authentic content creators and follow them.
 You’ll know by the extensiveness of their work, by their websites, blog or on their social media channels.
 Look for the makers who make the stuff, not just write about it – because anyone can do that.